 We ended up at the only place we could find to eat, CiCi’s Pizza.
 CiCi’s PIzza is a budget all-you-can-eat pizza restaurant and can be a good option if you love pizza or are traveling with kids.
 However, some CiCi’s are less than spic and span and this was one of them.
 Hopefully the crowd level and staff shortage were to blame.
 Even though the restaurant was not very clean, the pizza, which continued to come out fresh, was pretty good.
 Cici’s PIzza on the Parkway gets a rating of😒 (unamused face).
 Cleanliness is very important to me, so I don’t think I would return.

-Exploring Pigeon Forge on Christmas
+Exploring Pigeon Forge and Gatlinburg, TN on Christmas

 There are a ton of attractions in Pigeon Forge, most of which are open during the Christmas season.
 You can choose to visit some of the more popular attractions or just explore Pigeon Forge like we did.
 Below are some of the places we explored.

 The Old Mill